Ergonomic Chair vs Gaming Chair: Which Is Better for Long Hours?

 Why Sitting for Long Hours Requires the Right Chair

 When you sit for hours on end, it may seem harmless, but you’re putting constant strain on your spine and muscles.
-Sitting or lying in one position for long periods also slows blood flow and can lead to stiff muscles.
+Sitting or lying in one position for long periods can also slow blood flow and lead to stiff muscles.
 And over time, they can really do a number on your back and neck, not to mention create shoulder strain and make you feel fatigued overall—especially when that chair isn’t doing what it’s supposed to in terms of support.

 Another key factor is movement.
-Hours chairs typically support small degrees of recline and postural shifts.
+Hours chairs typically support only small degrees of recline and postural shifts.
 This limits stationary sitting, which can lead to muscle fatigue.
-The right cushioning and breathable fabric can also prevent pressure points and overheating, enhancing your overall comfort.
+The right cushioning and breathable fabric can also help prevent pressure points and overheating, enhancing your overall comfort.

 How prolonged sitting affects the spine & posture